open-policy-agent/opa/docs/content/schemas.md

   }
   ```

   Clearly there are 2 image names that are in violation of the policy.
-However, when we evalute the erroneous Rego code against this input we obtain:
+However, when we evaluate the erroneous Rego code against this input we obtain:
   ```
-  % opa eval --format pretty -i admission-review.json -d pod.rego
+  % opa eval --format pretty -i opa-schema-examples/kubernetes/input.json -d opa-schema-examples/kubernetes/policy.rego
-  $ []
+  []
   ```

   The empty value returned is indistinguishable from a situation where the input did not violate the policy.
 This error is therefore causing the policy not to catch violating inputs appropriately.

-  If we fix the Rego code and change`input.request.kind.kinds` to `input.request.kind.kind`, then we obtain the expected result:
+  If we fix the Rego code and change `input.request.kind.kinds` to `input.request.kind.kind`, then we obtain the expected result:
   ```
   [
   "image 'nginx' comes from untrusted registry",